-- Patients without lymph node involvement (N0) have a very good prognosis
+- Patients without lymph node involvement have a very good prognosis, regardless of FIGO stage.

-- Death most often occurs secondary to bilateral ureteral obstruction (subsequent uremia).
+- Main cause of death: uremia, often occurs secondary to bilateral ureteral obstruction.

-Administration of 2 doses of nine-valent HPV vaccine to all individuals between 11–12 years of age
+Administration of 2 doses of nine-valent HPV vaccine to all individuals (male and female) between 11–12 years of age

 - The 2nd dose should be administered 6–12 months after the 1st dose.

-- Administration of 2 doses of nine-valent HPV vaccine to all individuals between 11–12 years of age
+- Administration of 2 doses of nine-valent HPV vaccine to all individuals (male and female) between 11–12 years of age

-- Bivalent vaccine (Cervarix®): protection against high-risk HPV types 16 and 18
+- Bivalent vaccine: protection against high-risk HPV types 16 and 18

 - > 65 years: no more testing required if the previous testing was negative